rfernandesdealbuquerque/dinosaur-arcade-game/README.md

 ### 2️⃣ Phase 2

-* Created a running Dinosaur arcade game in a FPGA board with Vivado using the processor designed in Phase 1 and a VGA screen.
+* Created a running Dinosaur arcade game in Verilog.
+Implemented in a FPGA board with Vivado using the processor designed in Phase 1 and a VGA screen.
 * The project report with all the details are linked here: https://docs.google.com/document/d/1KhktslzWp_sCUSIlm7WFPDsPCJLrrU80lLkB2qFY6HE/edit
 * Here's a video of the game in action: https://drive.google.com/drive/folders/1pr-Odq0ZxRnLy56IuekHo0Z4Kr0pgii1